FusionAuth/fusionauth-site/site/_posts/2020-07-20-breached-password-detection.md

 * when they are created via the administrative user interface
 * when a user is created via the [User APIs](/docs/v1/tech/apis/users)

 In all cases, a provided password will be checked against a large and ever-growing database of compromised credentials maintained by FusionAuth.
-In addition, any time a password is changed by a user or adminsitrator, the database will also be checked.
+In addition, any time a password is changed by a user or adminsitrator, the database will also be consulted.

 The other configuration option is what, if any, action to take on user login.
-Should passwords be checked when someone signs in?
-One option is not to check for compromised passwords at that time.
+Should a password be checked when someone signs in?
+One option is to simply not check for compromised passwords during the sign in event.
 This is a good choice if you enable breached password detection before you have any production users.
 In that case, all passwords will have already been vetted during user creation.
+However, if a password is compromised after an account is created, a user won't be notified until they change their password.

-Other options include:
+Other, more secure, options include:

 * recording the result, which will update statistics and [fire a webhook](/docs/v1/tech/events-webhooks/)
 * emailing the user, letting them know their password has been compromised
-* forcing the user to change their password
+* forcing the user to change their password before their authentication can be completed

 It's important to note that these choices only apply to login events.
 Password changes and registrations will always require an uncompromised password before they'll succeed.

 Enabling this check on login allows you to increase the security of your user accounts in a gradual fashion.
-It also is likely to lead to a higher success rate, as you'll only be forcing a change when a user is already engaged and trying to sign in.
+It also is likely to lead to a higher success rate, as you'll only be forcing a change when a user is already engaged trying to sign in.

 These settings are also available in the [Tenant API](/docs/v1/tech/apis/tenants), under the `tenant.passwordValidationRules.breachDetection` key.